jjacobson01/Project-2---Multithreaded-calculator/README.txt

 Q6: Is a new mutex, separate from what you have in Step 3, required to correctly implement this behavior?
 Why or why not?

+The only way to properly read the buffer and calculate the expression correctly is if a mutex is applied to refrain from other functions from accessing and using the resource.
+The same goes for data variables(num_ops), this allows num_ups to store the numer of operations in an organized manner without conflicts of multiple functions trying to use the variable at the same time.

 Step 5: Performance